-The vehicle must be level and stabilized. - Do not violate manufacturers' - instructions on required clearances for cooking appliances during use. - Do not store cooking appliances until cool to the touch.
+The vehicle must be level and stabilized.

+- Do not violate manufacturers'

+- instructions on required clearances for cooking appliances during use.

-Can lead to a fire and explosion and result in death or serious injury.
+Do not store cooking appliances until - Can lead to a fire and explosion and result in death or serious injury,